mverzilli/zep-workset/README.md

 ### User stories

 - As a Seller, I want to create a collection.
+  - This instantiates and deploys a contract to the blockchain.
 - As a Seller, I want to add items to a collection.
+  - This generates a token URI, signs it with the Seller's private key, and stores it off-chain.
+  - Note that we also need to sign the price, so we know how much to charge upon the sale.
 - As a Seller, I want to remove unsold items from a collection.
+  - I can think of two ways to accomplish this:
+    - 1. To maintain a mapping of removed items in the contract.
+When the Seller removes an item, a function is called on the contract to add its URI to a blacklist.
+Then the mapping is checked each time a token is bought.
 - As a Seller, I want to set the price of an unsold item.
 - As a Seller, I want to know what items have been sold and which ones haven't.